mattermost/docs/source/administration/devops-command-center.rst

     "Incident created", "- Any user sends the ``/incident start`` command and creates an incident.
     - Any user clicks on the ``+`` button on the Incident list view, in the RHS and creates an incident.
-    - Any user clicks on the drop-down menu of any post, clicks on the ``Start incident`` option and creates an incident", "
+    - Any user clicks on the drop-down menu of any post, clicks on the ``Start incident`` option and creates an incident.", "
     - ``ID``: Unique identifier of the incident.
     - ``IsActive``: Boolean  value indicating if the incident is active.
 It always equals ``true``.
     - ``CommanderUserID``: Unique identifier of the commander of the incident.
 It equals the identifier of the user that created the incident.
     - ``TeamID``: Unique identifier of the team where the incident channel is created.
     - ``CreatedAt``: Timestamp of the incident creation.
     - ``ChannelIDs``: A list containing a single element, the channel created along with the incident.
-    - ``PostID``: Unique identifier of the post .
+    - ``PostID``: Unique identifier of the post.
     - ``NumChecklists``: Number of checklists.
 It always equals 1.
     - ``TotalChecklistItems``: Number of checklist items this incident starts with.
 It always equals 0."
     "Incident finished.", "- Any user sends the ``/incident end`` command.